Occurify/Occurify/README.md

 ITimeline timeline3 = Timeline.FromInstants(utcNow, utcNow + TimeSpan.FromHours(1), utcNow, utcNow + TimeSpan.FromHours(3));
 ITimeline timeline4 = Timeline.Periodic(TimeSpan.FromHours(1));
 ```
-Note that `timelineWithPeriodInstants` is not a timeline with concrete instants.
+Note that `timeline4` is not a timeline with concrete instants.
 Only when reading it, will the instants be resolved.
 Simular to `Linq` methods, filtering only wraps the timeline in a filter class.
 Instants will only be resolved by reading.

 ### Period Timeline